 Instant Pot Chili that is award winning and bringing home cook-off victories across the country.
 You don’t want to miss diving into a bowl of our best chili!

-If you want from scratch, our traditional chili is your answer.
+If you want chili from scratch, our traditional chili is your answer.
 It took us 10 years to discover an award winning recipe and this is finally it, plus it’s an instant pot recipe which means it’s all done in less than 1 hour (with instructions for cooking on the stove top or crock pot as well)!!
-It is full of bacon, ground beef, beans, and all the toppings you want!
+It is full of bacon, ground beef, beans, classic chili spices and all the toppings you want!

 Let’s talk about how to make this homemade chili step by step, and discuss what goes well with it, and how to freeze it to eat later.
 So much to talk about, so let’s get going!